The names

 Jersey City, St.

-Jersey City, St. Peter's Church and College Jersey City,
+Bridget's Jersey City, St. Patrick's Jersey City, St. Peter's Church and College Jersey City,

 St. Michael's Jersey City, Central